Skip to main content

 This is what makes 8 Fat Fat 8 a whole night out, not just a meal.

-Karaoke is a nightly tradition, and in Honolulu karaoke is practically a professional sport.
-This is where the night comes alive.
-Pool — grab a cue; they host an APA pool league Monday through Wednesday.
+Karaoke is practically a professional sport in Honolulu, and it's on most nights — but it takes staff to run, so it's only available when the bar isn't too busy and there's no big game pulling the room's attention.
+When it's on, this is where the night comes alive; when it's not, there's still pool — grab a cue; they host an APA pool league Monday through Wednesday.
 Darts — league-ready setups in the back.
 A big projector plus multiple TVs turn the whole room into a sports bar for football, soccer, and the big game.
 Trivia nights are popular, so come early for a seat.

 We grabbed the mic and went with "Chicken Fried" by the Zac Brown Band — the perfect anthem for a bar this famous for its chicken.
 Flip the songbook, find your go-to, and give the room a show.
 That's the night this place is built for.